-Figure 7.3: The great circle distance on the unit sphere.
+Figure 7.4: The great circle distance on the unit sphere.

 This distance is the shortest distance between points on a sphere if we are allowed to travel on the sphere only.
 It is easy to generalize to arbitrary diameters.
-If we take a sphere of radius r, you simply take $r\theta$ to find the distance.
-This is then the standard distance you would use if you for example compute a distance on the surface of the earth, for example if computing the distance a plane travels from London to Los Angeles.
-Oftentimes it is useful to consider a subset of a larger metric space as a metric space itself.
+If we take a sphere of radius r, we let the distance be $d(x, y) \coloneqq r\theta$.
+As an example, this is the standard distance you would use if you compute a distance on the surface of the earth, such as computing the distance a plane travels from London to Los Angeles.
+7.1.
+METRIC SPACES Oftentimes it is useful to consider a subset of a larger metric space as a metric space itself.
 We obtain the following proposition, which has a trivial proof.
 Proposition 7.1.10.
-Let (X,d) be a metric space and $Y \subset X$ , then the restriction $d|{Y \times Y}$ is a metric on Y. Definition 7.1.11.
-If (X,d) is a metric space, $Y \subset X$, and $d' := d|{Y \times Y}$, then (Y,d') is said to be a subspace of (X,d).
+Let (X, d) be a metric space and $Y \subset X$ .
+Then the restriction $d|{Y \times Y}$ is a metric on Y. Definition 7.1.11.
+If (X, d) is a metric space, $Y \subset X$, and $d' := d|{Y \times Y}$, then (Y, d') is said to be a subspace of (X, d).
 It is common to simply write d for the metric on Y, as it is the restriction of the metric on X. Sometimes we say d' is the subspace metric and Y has the subspace topology.
 A subset of the real numbers is bounded whenever all its elements are at most some fixed distance from 0.
 When dealing with an arbitrary metric space there may not be some natural fixed point 0, but for the purposes of boundedness it does not matter.
 Definition 7.1.12.
-Let (X,d) be a metric space.
-A subset $S \subset X$ is said to be bounded if there exists a $p \in X$ and a $B \in \mathbb{R}$ such that $$d(p,x) \leq B$$ for all $x \in S$.
+Let (X, d) be a metric space.
+A subset $S \subset X$ is said to be bounded if there exists a $p \in X$ and a $B \in \mathbb{R}$ such that $$d(p, x) \le B$$ for all $x \in S$.